Understanding tympanosclerosis

 To receive a tympanosclerosis diagnosis, your primary care provider will likely refer you to an otolaryngologist to specifically review your symptoms.
 They will take your medical history and perform several physical and audiological exams, which can include:

 • Ear exam: Using an otoscope—a tool that uses light and magnification to view inside the ear—your doctor will look at the eardrum for any signs of scarring.
-Depending on your symptoms, your doctor may also use an endoscope—a flexible tube with a light and tiny camera—to look even further into the ear.

 • CT scans: If standard ear exams don’t show signs of the condition, tympanosclerosis may appear on CT scans as web-like forms of calcified masses in the middle ear.